Image

 A Study of ECHELON 3000 (Next Generation Powered Stapler) in General Abdominal and Thoracic Lung Resection Procedures

-Join our study on a new surgical stapler for lung and abdominal procedures.
+Join a study on new surgical stapler for abdominal and lung procedures.

 Recruiting